dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ### Validation of complex or collection type properties

-Validation attributes applied to properties of `Model` work.
-However, if these properties are collection or complex data types that in turn have properties that need to be validated, submit validation does not work on these.
-If your application has such models, you'll need to update your application to use a custom validation component as described in this sample: https://github.com/aspnet/samples/tree/master/samples/aspnetcore/blazor/Validation.
+Validation attributes applied to the properties of a model validate when the form is submitted.
+However, a property collection or complex data type that in turn has properties that require validation isn't validated on form submission.
+In this scenario, use a custom validation component.
+For an example, see the [Blazor Validation sample in the aspnet/samples GitHub repository](https://github.com/aspnet/samples/tree/master/samples/aspnetcore/blazor/Validation).